sidchoudhuri/python-matching-game/README.md

 # python-matching-game
-A matching game written in Python
+A C64 themed matching game written in Python